OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Controls for Model inversion and membership inference:
 * See General controls
 * See controls for threats through use
-* HIDECONFIDENCE.
-Exclude indications of confidence in the output
+* OBSCURECONFIDENCE.
+Exclude indications of confidence in the output, or round confidence so it cannot be used for optimization.

   Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?